 Clearly, it’s time for a new approach.
 In this article, our enterprise sales experts explain how you can not only optimize CRM systems for sellers, but combine CRM data with human insights to power the success of your entire sales team.

-Optimizing CRM’s for Success
+Optimizing Your Account Based Marketing CRM for Success

 It’s estimated that anywhere between 25 to 60 percent of CRM projects fail to meet expectations, and you can’t afford to let your organization’s count among them.
 The bottom line is that if your current approach to CRM isn’t contributing to business wins and empowering sellers to close more deals it isn’t the technology’s fault—it’s yours.